 What is Child Sponsorship?

-Sponsoring a child is the start of a miracle for children and communities in poverty.
+Sponsoring a child is the start of a wonderful journey – for children, for communities, and for you.
 For as little as RM65 (Asian countries) or RM80 (Non-Asian countries) per month, you can help transform communities by giving them access to the basics of life – Health Care, Clean Water, Economic Development, Food and Agriculture as well as Education.

 World Vision focuses on children, working with communities and empowering them to create genuine, lasting change.
-When you sponsor a child, you will help bring about the everyday miracles that we take for granted – a glass of clean water, food for hungry children, life-saving health care and the like.
+When you sponsor a child, you will help provide them small blessings we take for granted – a glass of clean water, food for hungry children, life-saving health care and the like.
 Even more wonderful, you will see families and communities break free from the harsh realities of poverty and become self-sustaining!

 So what’s life like for the children, families and communities whose lives have been transformed through the support of child sponsors?
 And what does the future hold for them?

-To answer these questions, let’s take a journey through Africa and Asia, and watch the miracles unfold!
+To answer these questions, let’s take a journey through Africa and Asia, and watch the stories unfold!

 Giving Sébastien a hand up